noahsusimposter/Noah-s-portfolio-/RESUME.md

      pc and software repairs

 ## Typing
- -Fluent wiht a keybaord at ~50 wpm
+ - Fluent with a keybaord at ~50 wpm.

 I own a website at https://stantheman4507.com